rdalarsen/Souvenarius/README.md

 - DataBinding, the easier and more flexible way of binding data to views.
 - Dagger2, the dependency injection pattern that eases development and provides increased separation of concerns
+- Automated testing (instrumented and non-instrumented) of critical app components via a combination of Espresso, JUnit, and Mockito